-- 2.01 (ZZZ) Failure to Follow Directions Relating to Safety and Order in Class, School, or School-Sponsored Activities - Any refusal to comply with lawful and reasonable directions of a school district employee or agent that relates to the safety of students or school personnel, or to the maintenance of order while a student is under school jurisdiction.
-This offense may not be used to suspend students for tardies or multiple tardy behaviors. - NOTE: Any conduct which significantly disrupts all or portions of campus activities, (greater than one classroom) school-sponsored events and school bus transportation may constitute a Level III offense.
+2.01 (ZZZ) Failure to Follow Directions Relating to Safety and Order in Class, School, or School-Sponsored Activities - Any refusal to comply with lawful and reasonable directions of a school district employee or agent that relates to the safety of students or school personnel, or to the maintenance of order while a student is under school jurisdiction.
+Teachers must make clear how safety and order is compromised during the behavior.
+This offense may not be used to suspend students for tardies or multiple tardy behaviors.

+NOTE: Any conduct which significantly disrupts all or portions of campus activities (greater than one classroom), school-sponsored events or school bus transportation may constitute a Level III offense.

-2.02 (TBC) Possession and/or Use of Tobacco/Facsimile Products
+2.02 (TBC) Use, Possession, Distribution, or Sale of Tobacco/Nicotine or Tobacco/Nicotine Products